1822434446/learnRep/readme.txt

-hello  this is my frist txt for vscode，and i like this application
+hello  this is my frist txt for vscode，and i like this application distributed under the GPL.